Midwexican

 Christina Koncker

-When roasted, green, underripe tomatoes make a fantastic Verde style salsa perfect for enchiladas or snacking on with tortilla chips.
+When roasted, green, unripe tomatoes make a fantastic verde style salsa perfect for enchiladas or snacking on with tortilla chips.

 Print Recipe Pin Recipe